 We understand how upsetting this can be.
 But there are several easy ways to recognize whether your adenium have root rots and how to save them properly.
 Or better, how to protect your babies from future root rots.
 Come with us & let's check them out now.

 Firstly, we can start by looking at the caudex.
 If you see spots like pimples start popping up, then it may be a sign that there’s too much water inside the caudex and the plant is creating exit ways for the water to get out.

 Have a look at the overall caudex shape.
 If you notice that it is swelling up bigger than usual, then it may also be a sign that something wrong is going on underneath.

 Here is a caudex that shows signs of swelling up:

 Also, use your hands to gently touch and feel the caudex.
 Is it too soft or is it too hard?
 If the caudex is too hard, you know that it has built up a lot of water.
 And like a balloon and may go burst soon.

 Another small sign you can look for is the yellow leaves.
 When you press down on the leaves multiple times but they won't fall off, it may be root disease that eventually leads to root rot.

 What you can do is trace all the way from the leaves, along the branches, and down to the root around that area—just like following the blood veins from your wrist to your heart.
 Then, you can narrow down where the troubled area might be.

 When some roots are rotted, it makes the water and nutrients transportation very weak around that local area.
+Therefore, with weaker water & nutrients in that area, it may lead to yellow leaves around that part.
 If you go backwards and trace it back, you may find some rotted roots down there.
 The rotted root will be black & mushy.

 Adenium Root Rot: 7 Ways to Handle